 ---- — TRAVERSE CITY — Audiences never quite know what to expect at Traverse City’s annual Rotary Show — and neither do its producers.

-The show, which lampoons “a year in the region” in songs and skits, changes from production meeting to production meeting as the area’s hot-button topics evolve.
+The show, which lampoons “a year in the region” in songs and skits, changes from production meeting to production meeting during preparation as the area’s hot-button topics evolve.

 “It’s a total moving target because by the time the show hits, we want it to be something that is happening — or has happened,” said producer Marsha Minervini.
 “It’s pretty much just general silliness.”